PamelaZhan/load_eligibility_model/README.md

 ## Dataset
 The application is trained on the **German Credit data**, a dataset for evaluating creditworthiness.
 It includes features like:
 - Gender
-- Dependents
+- Married: Marital status of the applicant
+- Dependents: Number of dependants the applicant has
-- Education
+- Education: Graduate/Not Graduate
+- Self_Employed: Whether self-employed Yes/No
+- ApplicantIncome: Income of the applicant per month
-- Monthly Income
+- CoapplicantIncome: Income of the co-applicant per month
-- LoanAmount
-- And other factors influencing credit risk.
+- LoanAmount: Loan amount requested in *1000 dollars
+- Loan_Amount_Term: Term of the loan in months
+- Credit_History: Whether applicant has a credit history